-ILT grilles are a great solution for homeowners wanting windows that are an authentic complementary match for their traditional or historic style.
+ILT grilles are a great solution for homeowners seeking windows that are an authentic complementary match for their traditional or historic design.
 These grilles can be provided in unfinished or prefinished stained wood, or painted and primed fiberglass or vinyl.

 - Simulated Divided-Light Grilles (SDL)